skyfielders/python-skyfield/skyfield/documentation/positions.rst

 There are several kinds of celestial object for which Skyfield can produce a position.
-If there’s a particular kind of object you’re interested in, you might want to read its documentation first then return here when you’re ready to learn more about the position objects that Skyfield returns:
+If there’s a particular kind of object you’re interested in, you might want to read its documentation first, then return here when you’re ready to learn more about the position objects that they generate:

 * `planets`
 * `stars`